 When you’re a child, playing is your work.

 Playing should be fun and functional because during childhood most learning is done through play-based activities.
-But there are actually different categories of play and just how your child plays should progress through a set of milestones for each category.
+Functional means the play serves a purpose.
+There are actually different categories of play and children’s play skills should progress through a set of milestones for each category.

-We aren’t going to talk about age because milestones for age groups are based on typically developing children.
 The age is not important, nor is how fast it takes your child to progress.
-What’s important is that they are moving forward and will eventually get there.
+What’s important is that your child is moving forward and will eventually get there.

 Disclaimer: This post contains affiliate links.